TheFarlandsExplorer15/TheFarlandsExplorer15/README.md

 - 🌱 I’m currently learning How to code
 - 💞️ I’m looking to collaborate on Allam.A
-- 📫 How to reach me ***private***.
+- 📫 How to reach me ***private***. no no no no no no no no no no no no no
+NOOOOOOOOOOOOOOOOO
 Ok, I'll tell you: no. 153, Vale rd, Bel Air, Maryland, USA, North America, Earth

 <!---